 Tuition for high school students is $200 per credit hour (normal undergraduate rate is $400/hr).
 24 credit hours may be taken at this discounted rate.
 The discount does not apply to professional writing courses taken in conjunction with the Jerry Jenkins Writers Guild.

-Login to Blackboard using instructions sent after payment is completed.
+5. Login to Brightspace using instructions sent after payment is completed.

 Our suggestions: